cullen-kaberere/cullen-kaberere/README.md

 # 💫 About Me:
 I build software that works as hard as I do.
 With a sharp eye for problem-solving and a solid grip on React, Flask, and Python, I craft systems that are fast, efficient, and built to last.
 Whether optimizing performance or designing seamless user experiences, I thrive on turning challenges into solutions.
-No fluff—just clean code, smart engineering, and results that speak for themselves.
+No fluff, just clean code, smart engineering, and results that speak for themselves.
 Let’s build something legendary.

 # 💻 Tech Stack:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)